Christmas pyramid: History of the Christmas pyramid

 Christmas pyramids were originally hung from the ceiling of German families' houses.
-The custom spread across Europe, mainly to Italy and England and was brought to America by German immigrants in the 1700s.
+The custom spread across Europe, mainly to Italy and England and was brought to America by German immigrants in the 18th century.

 The origins of the Christmas pyramids date back to the Middle Ages.
 In this period it was traditional in southern and western Europe to bring evergreen branches, for example boxwood, into the home and hang them in order to ward off moroseness in the dark and cold winter months.
 In northern and eastern Europe traditional candles were used to achieve this goal.
 The Christmas pyramid would eventually unify these two traditions and become a symbol of Christmas celebrations.
 The forerunner of the pyramid was a construction known as a Lichtergestelle (literally: 'light stand') which were very popular in the 18th century.
 They were constructions made of four poles, decorated with evergreen boughs, tied together at the top and lit with candles.
 In the large cities, the Christmas tree, now recognizable all over the world, gradually replaced the Lichtergestelle, but in the mountains, the people did not see a simple tree bedecked with lights; rather they were reminded of the capstans, which were commonly used in the mines of the Ore Mountains.
-To the pyramid shape was added the spinning motion of the capstan and the earliest Christmas pyramids were born.
+To the pyramid shape was added to the spinning motion of the capstan and the earliest Christmas pyramids were born.

-The name Christmas pyramid came about because the Napoleonic Campaign in Egypt at the end of the 18th century brought pictures of the pyramids back to Europe and eventually to the Ore Mountains, where they reminded the people of the mining capstans and also of the Christmas constructions.
+The name Christmas pyramid came about because the Napoleonic campaign in Egypt at the end of the 18th century brought pictures of the pyramids back to Europe and eventually to the Ore Mountains, where they reminded the people of the mining capstans and also of the Christmas constructions.

 An important breakthrough in the popularity of the Christmas pyramid came around 1830 with the discovery of kerosene.
 Previously, people had used relatively expensive candles or rapeseed oil.
 As the means to light and spin the pyramids became much cheaper, the tradition spread.
 Now such pyramids can be found in numerous styles and sizes all over Germany as well as in many parts of the United States.